Rethinking Gating Mechanism in Sparse MoE: Handling Arbitrary Modality Inputs with Confidence-Guided Gate

-To overcome the limited robustness of existing SMoE models under incomplete modality conditions, we propose \underline{\textbf{Conf}}idence-guided \underline{\textbf{S}}parse \underline{\textbf{M}}ixture-\underline{\textbf{O}}f-\underline{\textbf{E}} (ConfSMoE), a unified framework that introduces two novel mechanisms for handling arbitrary missing modalities.
-Our method stems from a core insight: \textit{modality-specific structure should be preserved and leveraged for both reconstruction and routing}, a property often overlooked in prior work.
-Based on this, we propose a \textit{two-stage imputation strategy} that first estimates missing modalities using intra-modality correlations, and then refines these estimates through instance-level cross-modal alignment to existing modality of the same sample, empowering instance-specific information.
+To overcome the limited robustness of existing SMoE models under incomplete modality conditions, we propose a two-stage imputation approach based on a core insight: \textit{a complete modality imputation should consist of modality- and instance-specific information}, a property often overlooked in prior work.
+Firstly, we estimate missing modalities using intra-modality correlations, empowering modality-specific information, and then refines these estimates through token-level cross-modal alignment to existing modality of the same sample, empowering instance-specific information.
 This refinement leverages the advantages of MoE that the data used to refine missing modality are from different opinions of experts.
 This approach is inspired by the modality gap phenomenon discussed by \cite{liang2022mind} and illustrated in Figure \ref{fig:imputation by us}, which suggests that a certain level of discrepancy between modalities is both expected and beneficial for downstream tasks.
-Thus, it is natural to first impute missing modalities using intra-modality information subsequently enhance them through instance-level cross-modal refinement to add up instance-specific features from available modality.
+Thus, it is natural to first impute missing modalities using intra-modality information subsequently enhance them through token-level cross-modal refinement to add up instance-specific features from available modality.